p2pu/InventFest/IoT Tent/IoT-Module-03-Welcome + Invent.markdown

 <iframe src="//player.vimeo.com/video/107115913" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-# Share Your Invent
+# Share Your Project
 Upload your project to littleBits [Maker Hub](http://littlebits.cc/projects) and post the link below.
 Make sure in your upload, you mention
 - which bit you explored in detail in this Invent
 - where you might take this project next
 - a video of your project working (and booming)

-## Next Steps:
+# Next Steps:
-- Discuss Module 3
+1. Weekly Hangout
-- Re/hack Module 3
+2. Team Up with Others
-- Meetup Module 3
+3. Share & Discuss